godotengine/godot-docs/classes/class_curve3d.rst

 To do that, it finds the two cached up vectors where the ``offset`` lies between, then interpolates the values.
 If ``apply_tilt`` is ``true``, an interpolated tilt is applied to the interpolated up vector.

-If the curve has no up vectors, the function sends an error to the console, and returns (0, 1, 0).
+If the curve has no up vectors, the function sends an error to the console, and returns ``(0, 1, 0)``.

 .. _class_Curve3D_interpolatef:

 - :ref:`Vector3<class_Vector3>` **interpolatef** **(** :ref:`float<class_float>` fofs **)** const

-Returns the position at the vertex "fofs".
-It calls :ref:`interpolate<class_Curve3D_interpolate>` using the integer part of fofs as "idx", and its fractional part as "t".
+Returns the position at the vertex ``fofs``.
+It calls :ref:`interpolate<class_Curve3D_interpolate>` using the integer part of ``fofs`` as ``idx``, and its fractional part as ``t``.

 .. _class_Curve3D_remove_point:

 - void **remove_point** **(** :ref:`int<class_int>` idx **)**

-Deletes the point "idx" from the curve.
-Sends an error to the console if "idx" is out of bounds.
+Deletes the point ``idx`` from the curve.
+Sends an error to the console if ``idx`` is out of bounds.

 .. _class_Curve3D_set_point_in:

 - void **set_point_in** **(** :ref:`int<class_int>` idx, :ref:`Vector3<class_Vector3>` position **)**

-Sets the position of the control point leading to the vertex "idx".
+Sets the position of the control point leading to the vertex ``idx``.
 If the index is out of bounds, the function sends an error to the console.

 .. _class_Curve3D_set_point_out:

 - void **set_point_out** **(** :ref:`int<class_int>` idx, :ref:`Vector3<class_Vector3>` position **)**

-Sets the position of the control point leading out of the vertex "idx".
+Sets the position of the control point leading out of the vertex ``idx``.
 If the index is out of bounds, the function sends an error to the console.

 .. _class_Curve3D_set_point_position:

 - void **set_point_position** **(** :ref:`int<class_int>` idx, :ref:`Vector3<class_Vector3>` position **)**

-Sets the position for the vertex "idx".
+Sets the position for the vertex ``idx``.
 If the index is out of bounds, the function sends an error to the console.

 .. _class_Curve3D_set_point_tilt:

 - void **set_point_tilt** **(** :ref:`int<class_int>` idx, :ref:`float<class_float>` tilt **)**

-Sets the tilt angle in radians for the point "idx".
+Sets the tilt angle in radians for the point ``idx``.
 If the index is out of bounds, the function sends an error to the console.

 The tilt controls the rotation along the look-at axis an object traveling the path would have.
 In the case of a curve controlling a :ref:`PathFollow<class_PathFollow>` or :ref:`OrientedPathFollow<class_OrientedPathFollow>`, this tilt is an offset over the natural tilt the :ref:`PathFollow<class_PathFollow>` or :ref:`OrientedPathFollow<class_OrientedPathFollow>` calculates.